PRVRobotics/Sojourner-WRO-FutureEngineers-2026/Mechanical Diagram/README.md

 **What are the benefits?**

-(Explain) The benefits to this new model are that the new sensors allow for robot to a have greater field of vision so that when the sensors come within the range of a surface, it can react with greater precision and accuracy.
+(Explain) The benefits to this new model are that the new sensors allow for the robot to a have greater field of vision so that when the sensors come within the range of a surface, it can react with greater precision and accuracy.
+The wheels are much smaller; however, they allow for the robot to move much faster, letting us do the challenges much quicker.

 **What disadvantages does it have?**

-(Explain)
+(Explain)This version of robot is more to breakdowns comparative to the 1st version, and has much less stability, given how it was swapped out for more speed and vision.
+In the first version, going over unleveled pieces of board, it wouldn't normally be a problem, however, with this version, it would frequently break down and force it's back wheels to slag behind.

 **What would we change in it?**

-(Explain)
+(Explain) This robot could use some stability modifications, and could need some better maintenance.